Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 * Fixed `tau` misspelled as `tau'` in body of `BL-Blind-Private-Key` in section "Using elliptic curve addition for key blinding".
+* Fixed definitions and references misspelling ESP512 as ESP521.

 -09